hybridgroup/taskmapper/README.md

 The source code is located at [taskmapper-trac](http://github.com/hybridgroup/taskmapper-trac)

-### Codaset

-To use Codaset with taskmapper, install it:
-    gem install taskmapper-codaset

-Require and you have connected to Codaset with taskmapper!

-    require 'taskmapper'
-    require 'taskmapper-codaset'
-    codaset = taskmapper.new(:codaset, {:username => "foo", :password => "bar", :client_id => "your_client_id", :client_secret => "your_client_secret"})

-The source code is located at [taskmapper-codaset](http://github.com/hybridgroup/taskmapper-codaset)

 ### Bugzilla

-To use Bugzilla with taskmapper, install it:
+To use Bugzilla with Taskmapper, install it:
     gem install taskmapper-bugzilla

-Require and you can talk to Bugzilla with taskmapper!
+Require and you can talk to Bugzilla with Taskmapper!

     require 'taskmapper'
     require 'taskmapper-bugzilla'